Jazz up your turkey, cranberry, stuffing, and more with these 40 Thanksgiving Leftover Recipes that’ll help you devour those leftovers in no time.

 This recipe is like a combination of Sausage Gravy and Biscuits and Chicken and Waffles.
 Add your leftover turkey to this creamy, flavorful sauce and put over biscuits for a hearty dish that’s perfect for any meal of the day!

 Thanksgiving is stressful.
-These Genius Thanksgiving Leftover Recipes make it so much easier by helping you manage the aftermath of the holiday with new ways to enjoy all that leftover food!
+These Easy and Delicious Thanksgiving Leftover Recipes make it so much easier by helping you manage the aftermath of the holiday with new ways to enjoy all that leftover food!